-Another way to bend light, also based on refraction, is used by many animals and technical devices: optical fibres.
-Optical fibres are based on total internal reflection; an overview of their uses is given in Figure 95.
+Another way to bend light, also based on refraction, is used by many animals and by many technical devices: the optical fibre.
+Optical fibres are based on total internal reflection; an overview of their uses is given in Figure 111.

 In nature, optical fibres appear in at least three systems.
-In insect eyes, such as the eyes of the house fly or the eye of a honey bee, the light for each image pixel is transported along a structure that works as a conical optical fibre.
-In certain sea animals, such as the glass sponge Euplectella aspergillum and a number of other sponges, actual silica fibres are used to provide structural stability and to transport light signals to photodetectors.
-Finally, all vertebrate eyes, including the human eye, contain a large number of optical fibres above the retina, to avoid the image problems that might be caused by the blood vessels, which lie above the retina in all vertebrate eyes.
-By the way, the frequently heard claim that the white hair of polar bears works as optical fibres for UV light is false.
+In insect eyes, such as the eyes Page 192 of the house fly or the eye of a honey bee, the light for each image pixel is transported along a structure that works as a conical optical fibre.
+In certain sea animals, such as the Ref.
+118 glass sponge Euplectella aspergillum and a number of other sponges, actual silica fibres are used to provide structural stability and to transport light signals to photodetectors.
+Finally, all vertebrate eyes, including the human eye, contain a large number of optical fibres above the retina, to avoid the image problems that might be caused by the blood Ref.
+119 vessels, which lie above the retina in all vertebrate eyes.
+By the way, the frequently heard Ref.
+120 claim that the white hair of polar bears works as optical fibres for UV light is false.